yoelmatveyev/nutes/README.md

 The impementation is optimized for machines with various widths up to 36.
 The suggested bare minimal tape width is 6 trits or a tryte, a group of 6 trits, like the minimal addressable memory unit in the original Soviet machine.
 Although, it is technically possible to implement a "Hello World" program even on the absolutely minimalistic 3-trit tape, which may serve as an excercise in esoretic computing.

 As long as programs made for a lower width don't rely on a particular width value, they remain backward compatible with higher widths.

+## 3

+According to the formula of the IO engine's opcode, it is impossible to set it to 1.
+However, 1 would be an abnormally short opcode.
+The same exact operation, basic alphanumeric output, is indicated by the opcode 9 (or, in general, 3^(3\*n+2)+1)).

 # More about the balanced ternary